chanshiyucx/blog/polyglot/reading/english/002-Resume.md

 **Answer:**

-- **中文:** " 两个框架各有优势。Vue.js 学习曲线相对平缓，模板语法直观，适合快速开发。React 的生态系统更加丰富，组件化思想更纯粹，在大型项目中表现出色。我在最近的项目中更多使用 Vue.js，但我能够根据项目需求灵活选择。重要的是理解它们的核心概念，如虚拟 DOM、组件生命周期和状态管理，这些原理是相通的。"
-- **English:** "Both frameworks have their strengths.
+- Both frameworks have their strengths.
 Vue.js has a gentler learning curve with intuitive template syntax, making it great for rapid development.
 React has a richer ecosystem and a more pure component-based approach, excelling in large-scale projects.
 I've been using Vue.js more in recent projects, but I can flexibly choose based on project requirements.
-What's important is understanding their core concepts like virtual DOM, component lifecycle, and state management - these principles are universal."
+What's important is understanding their core concepts like virtual DOM, component lifecycle, and state management - these principles are universal.

 ## Technical Skills